 For one thing, it is often cited as the first English novel (though the French and Spanish had produced novels over a century earlier) and as such it is bound to be somewhat important in literary history.

 Suspicions are that most readers have been exposed to Defoe's story in only abridged and illustrated editions, in which the above problems are smoothed out or expunged altogether, or through the many literary or cinematic take-offs on the story.
-Perhaps most people haven't actually read Defoe—they only think they've read Defoe.
-I can't see many folks of the past hundred years struggling through the awful original text and coming away enthralled.
+Perhaps most people haven't actually read Defoe—they only think they have.
+I can't see many folks of the modern era struggling through the awful original text and coming away enthralled.

 A reader taking up the actual book today may not realize Crusoe's sojourn on the deserted island is intended by Defoe to be only the greatest among many adventures his protagonist experiences in his world travels.
 In Robinson Crusoe, before he is stranded on the island, Crusoe has already embarked on trading ventures around Africa, been captured and enslaved by a Moorish pirate, escaped on a small boat in the Atlantic, and become a plantation owner in Brazil.
 After rescue from his island ordeal, he becomes engaged in adventures in France of all places, where he is attacked by wolves.
 In the sequel, The Further Adventures of Robinson Crusoe, our supposed hero revisits the island to set right the community he had established there but spends most of his time sailing around the eastern world, fighting pirates and authorities alike, travelling through Asian countries to ridicule their cultures and destroy their non-Christian religions—and making profit wherever he can, including by selling opium to the Chinese.